t-snyder/tech-blog/_posts/pinned/2024-11-01-dependencies.md

 ---
 layout: readme
 excerpt: Please read.
 Environment used for developing and testing ingress and kubernetes gateway api prototypes
+seo_title: Dependencies for Minikube based Ingress and Kubernetes Gateway API prototype series, including Istio, Vault, and Cert-Manager
+seo_description: A post listing the dependencies for a series of posts explaining the implementation of prototypes built upon minikube kubernetes using ingress-nginx, istio in ambient mode, kubernetes gateway API, hashicorp vault, and metallb.
 pinned: true
-seo_title: Dependencies for Minikube based Ingress and Kubernetes Gateway API prototype series.
-Istio, Vault, Cert-Manager,
-seo_description: A post listing the dependencies for a series of posts explaining the implementation of prototypes built upon minikube kubernetes using ingress-nginx, istio in ambient mode, kubernetes gateway API, hashicorp vault, and metallb.

 ---

 This series of kubernetes Ingress and Gateway API learning prototypes were developed and tested